hashicorp/katakoda/consul-hcs-azure/step7.md

-Next, you must enable intentions between each service and it's upstream starting with the ingress-gateway you configured in the last step.
+Next, you must enable intentions between each service and its upstream starting with the ingress-gateway you configured in the last step.
 Issue the following command to add all necessary intentions.